Mesa Gateway Airport: Private Development

-On July 14, 2022, Virgin Galactic Holdings, Inc. announced it had signed a long-term lease for a new final assembly manufacturing facility for its next-generation Delta class spaceships.
+On July 14, 2022, Virgin Galactic announced it had signed a long-term lease for a new final assembly manufacturing facility for its next-generation Delta class spaceships.
 The facility will be capable of producing up to six spaceships per year and will bring hundreds of highly skilled aerospace engineering and manufacturing jobs to the area.

 Ground transportation

 By road, the airport terminal is served by Sossaman Road.
 Travelers can access Sossaman Road by exiting at either Hawes or Power Road, which are fed by the Arizona State Route Loop 202, and turning onto Ray Road.

 There are several taxis, limousine, ride share and shuttle companies to local hotels, the nearby ASU Polytechnic Campus and downtown Mesa.
 Multiple car rental agencies are available inside of the arrivals lobby.

 Valley Metro bus route 184 stops at the terminal building before heading north to Mesa.

 Travelers can park at the hourly or daily parking lots and walk to the terminal.
 There is also an economy lot, south of the airfield, which is served by a complimentary shuttle to the main terminal.